ddelnano/dotfiles/README.md

 My dotfile configuration

 ## Todo
+- Add bash and zsh stuff to repo
+- Figure out better solution for eslint and jscs, it is very slow
+  - Always use eslint and allow the option of running jscs
+- Use ctags with javascript
 - Read learn vimscript the hard way
 - Add abbreviations to vimrc for common mispellings
 - Allow vim to save itself when switching tmux panes